lum8rjack/lum8rjack.github.io/content/about.md

 +++
 title = "Whoami"
-date = "2023-09-04"
 +++

-I have been in cyber security for about 9 years performing a variety of technical assessments.
+I have been in cyber security for about 10 years performing a variety of technical assessments.
 These assements include penetration testing, web application testing, and performing red and purple team engagements.
 After reading countless blogs on different techniques and open source tools, I figured I would start posting research and scripts that I have created that have helped me out.

 ## Certifications
 - Offensive Security Certified Professional (OSCP)